 If a settlement is reached on behalf of an adult who lacks the capacity to make financial decisions or a minor, the court must approve the settlement with a view toward what is in the plaintiff’s best interest.

 Janet, Janet & Suggs is committed to helping you get the compensation you need to take care of your child.
-We do not charge any upfront costs and do not recover attorney’s fees until we obtain fair compensation or a favorable jury verdict.
+We do not charge any upfront costs and do not recover attorney’s fees until you obtain fair compensation or a favorable jury verdict.
 Contact us today for a free, no-obligation consultation to learn more about your rights and legal options.